zdu-strong/Technical_Backup_China/springboot/README.md

 2. Jinq does not support nested select statements(select * from (select * from user)).
 This doesn't matter because it doesn't need to be used.
 3. Jinq does not support union and union all.
 It doesn't matter, we can add database association table for query.
 4. Jinq doest not support right join.
 This does not matter, we can use left join.
+5. Jinq doest not support outer join.
+It doesn't matter, we can add database association table for query.

 ## Notes - jinq - getOnlyValue